anne-urai/lab_wiki/Reading.md

  Some of my favorite papers and books:

+#### Scientific life & organizing your work
+- Allen D (2003) Getting things done: the art of stress-free productivity.
+London: Penguin Books. _Staying organized, not overwhelmed._
+- Newport C (2016) Deep Work: Rules for Focused Success in a Distracted World.
+New York. _Read the first half with a grain of salt, but see how you can implement the second half's practices in your own life._
+- Gawande A (2010) The checklist manifesto: how to get things right, 1st ed.
+New York: Metropolitan Books. _Must-read for running experiments._
+- Schwartz MA (2008) The importance of stupidity in scientific research.
+Journal of Cell Science 121:1771–1771.

 #### Perceptual decision-making
 - Siegel M, Donner TH, Engel AK (2012) Spectral fingerprints of large-scale neuronal interactions.
 Nature Reviews Neuroscience 13:121–134.
 - Summerfield C, de Lange FP (2014) Expectation in perceptual decision making: neural and computational mechanisms.
 Nat Rev Neurosci 15:745–756.